Instagram can be a really powerful marketing tool for all kinds of businesses.

 How do you add a link to an Instagram Story?

 Now that you’re convinced inserting links in your Stories post is the way to go, how do you actually add them?
 What steps should you take?

-Remember that in order to use this feature, your Instagram account must be a business account and have over 10k followers.
+Remember that in order to use this feature, your Instagram account must be a business profile and have over 10,000 followers.

 Here’s how to add a link to your Instagram Story in 3 simple steps: